 Added the ability to interact between plugins over the network

-a plugin can call an operation implemented by another plugin on a different terminal.
+[ ]Since V7Preview5 using the method CallExternalOperation a plugin can call an operation implemented by another plugin on a different terminal.

 Previously, interaction between plugins was only available within one terminal.

-, which allows you to specify on which terminal the operation should be performed.
+The CallExternalOperation method now has an optional argument terminal, which allows you to specify on which terminal the operation should be performed.

-, the operation will be performed on the local terminal.
+If you leave this argument null, the operation will be performed on the local terminal.

-In any case, the terminal on which the operation is supposed to be performed must have a plugin that has registered this external operation with RegisterExternalOperation
+In any case, the terminal on which the operation is supposed to be performed must have a plugin that has registered this external operation with RegisterExternalOperation.

 The ability to remotely perform external operations will simplify the development of a plugin that requires data exchange between copies installed on different terminals.
 Previously, such plugins had to find each other on the network themselves, execute and process network requests; accordingly, during installation it was necessary to configure permissions for opening/listening ports, etc. In addition, auxiliary plugins that provide other plugins with access to data from external systems can now only be installed in a single copy on the main terminal.